-Testing and Quality Validation for AI Software- Perspectives, Issues, and Practices
+Testing and Quality Validation for AI Software- Perspectives, Issues, and Practices through a meta-morphic testing method.
+With new AI tool features, challenges and concerns for testing software and quality of the system have emerged.

 This paper spotlights on quality testing for AI software functionality features.
 It provides an insight for new features and requirements.
 In inclusion to this other testing classes and ways are showcased.
 Also, illustration of quality assessment and criteria are presented.